Gael13/Bot_recipe/README.md

 # Improvements

-The views are quite simple for the moment, a cleaner user experience muist be implemented
+The views are quite simple for the moment, a cleaner user experience must be implemented

 Add pagination to recipes